joannastiller/www_conference/README.md

 # www_conference

-A sample multiple-page of a conference.
+A sample multiple-page website of a conference.
 HTML and CSS.